arcana-network/docs.arcana/docs/solvers/solver-dashboard.md

 {{config.extra.arcana.company_name}}.
 They must set up the executable on a server.
 Once running, they can take part in the protocol.

-Through the dashboard, solvers can view and manage preferences.
-They can set thresholds and fees for each service route.
-The dashboard also shows their activity and earnings.

 ## Connect Wallet

 To access the dashboard, visit https://solver-dashboard.netlify.app/.
 Connect using the same EOA wallet address that you used to set up the solver executable.
 [Learn more...](https://arcananetwork.notion.site/Solver-Setup-Guide-15af11ed08048064839ed576751386f3)

 Sign the message and confirm wallet connection.
-You will see the dashboard landing page.
+The dashboard landing page will appear.

 <figure markdown="span">
     <img alt="Solver Dashbaord" class="an-screenshots " src="{{config.extra.arcana.img_dir}}/solver_db_login.{{config.extra.arcana.img_png}}"/>